 Really Get to Know Marseille

-As I’ve shared in some of my other posts, I think Marseille is a completely underrated French city and you could spend days or weeks exploring it.
-If you are limited on time though, you can definitely get to see a lot of the main sites (Vieux Port, Notre Dame de la Garde, to name a few) in a few days.
+I think Marseille is a completely underrated French city and you could spend days or weeks exploring it.
+If you are limited on time though, you can definitely get to see a lot of the main sites (Vieux Port, Notre Dame de la Garde, etc) in a few days.

 Featured Post: Why You Shouldn’t Skip Marseille